daohu527/cyber_record/README.md

 Below are some examples to help you read and write messages from record files.

 ## 1. Read messages
 You can read messages directly from the record file in the following ways.
+If you need to speed up reading, you can use the **Filter Read** below.
 ```python
 from cyber_record.record import Record